 - Berwyn, USA - where our Commercial Operations are located.

 With a team experienced in structure-based drug discovery since 1997, Vernalis Research has been committed to growing its external research collaborations.
-External endorsement of its discovery capabilities comes from major pharma companies around the world and which include: Novartis, Servier, GSK, Lundbeck, Genentech, Asahi Kasei Pharma and Taisho.
+External endorsement of its discovery capabilities comes from major pharma companies around the world and which include: Novartis, Servier, GSK, Lundbeck, Genentech, Daiichi Sankyo and Asahi Kasei Pharma.

 Below is a summary of the evolution and successes of Vernalis Research at Granta Park: